 Today, China is still the biggest market for Jade.
 A 2013 Harvard Report estimated that the jade industry is worth $8 billion annually, and proves that the traditional symbolism is still attached to this gemstone today.
 Jade is deemed as one of the most expensive gemstones out there.

 Although emerald green jade is by far the most popular (and expensive) choice, other jades in different colors are increasingly popular!
 Not only is jade more accessible thanks to improvements in technology, jade feels luxurious due to its cultural significance across the world.
 More and more people are interested in jade due to its high value and long history with one of the oldest countries of the world.

-You can check out Shop LC’s exclusive yet inexpensive selection of jade, or tune into our Burmese Jade Show on September 8th, 2018!
+Never miss an update!
+Subscribe to the Shop LC blog with the form to your right.
+You can check out Shop LC’s exclusive yet inexpensive selection of jade, or tune in to our Burmese Jade Smackdown on June 15, 2019!

 We are sorry that this post was not useful for you!